MahanFathi/Model-Based-RL/README.md

 Directly back-propagate into your policy network, from model jacobians calculated in MuJoCo using finite-difference.

+To backprop into stochastic policies, given an unknown model, one has to use the REINFORCE theory, to be able to calculate the gradients by sampling the environment.
+These methods usually have high variance, so baselines and value/advantage functions were introduced.
+Another way to backpropagate into your policy network is to use the “reparameterization trick” as in VAEs, but they entail knowledge of upstream gradients, and hence a known model.
+The policy gradients calculated w/ the reparam trick are often much lower in variance, so one can go wo/ baselines and value networks.
+This project puts it all together: computation graph of policy and dynamics, upstream gradients from MuJoCo dynamics and rewards, reparam trick, and optimization.

 ### Vanilla Computation Graph
 ```txt
      +----------+S0+----------+              +----------+S1+----------+